geodynamics/aspect/benchmarks/rayleigh_taylor_instability/doc/rayleigh_taylor_instability.md

 the top and the bottom of the box.
 Fluid 1 $(\rho_1,\eta_1)$ of thickness
 $h_1$ overlays fluid 2 $(\rho_2,\eta_2)$ of thickness $h_2$ (with
 $h_1+h_2=L_y$).
-An initial sinusoidal disturbance of the interface between these layers is introduced and is characterised by an amplitude $\Delta$ and a wavelength $\lambda=L_x/2$ as shown in {numref}`fig:RTi_setup`.
+An initial sinusoidal disturbance of the interface between these layers is introduced and is characterized by an amplitude $\Delta$ and a wavelength $\lambda=L_x/2$ as shown in {numref}`fig:RTi_setup`.

 ```{figure-md} fig:RTi_setup